Knowledge hub

 People still work outside the CRM.
 Should we buy more software?

 No. New licenses rarely fix adoption.
-We tighten accountability, lightweight habits, and clear “system of record” rules first, sometimes with advisory, before we expand the stack.
+We tighten accountability, lightweight habits, and clear “system of record” rules first, sometimes with reviews and audits, before we expand the stack.
 Software spreads unclear ownership faster, not slower.

 Usually yes if ownership is fuzzy, response time is slow, or leadership cannot point to one system of record.
 The review is cheap and keeps us from automating the wrong handoff.
-Skip the review when ownership is already clear and you just need the build — the intake process already works, it just is not wired to the CRM.
+Skip it when ownership is already clear and you just need the build.

 Topic